Written by Munis Topcuoglu, Editor at EHN Canada.

 - They’re unwilling to get treatment or do anything about their addiction.

 Communicating a unified message to the person as a group can have a more powerful effect than one-on-one interactions and can successfully break through the strong denial and resistance associated with addiction.
-When the intervention subject is faced with a cohesive group whose members are all communicating the same message, it becomes much harder for them to minimize or hide their alcohol or drug addiction.
+When the person is faced with a cohesive group whose members are all communicating the same message, it becomes much harder for them to minimize or hide their alcohol or drug addiction.

 If your loved one is starting to have problems in other important areas of their life due to their addiction, such as their work, their studies, or their health, these are also signs that an intervention might be in order.
 Unexplained and frequent borrowing of money, stealing, and secretive behaviour are also signs that an alcohol or drug problem may be getting worse and should be addressed as soon as possible.

 The first step in planning to stage a drug or alcohol intervention is to get help—you cannot do an intervention on your own.
-Start by talking to the intervention subject’s other family members and friends to see who would be interested in participating in the intervention.
+Start by talking to the person’s other family members and friends to see who would be interested in participating in the intervention.
 Find and consult addiction professionals who can help you learn more about addiction, interventions, and treatment options.
 This could include addictions counsellors, social workers, psychotherapists, psychologists, psychiatrists, and medical doctors specializing in addiction treatment.
 As previously mentioned, for best results, hire a professional interventionist for both planning and facilitating the intervention.

 Hire a professional interventionist